 The consequences of not using an endplay and being euchred could mean two points for your opponents.

-In this hand, the dealer sits in the North position and turns up the queen of clubs.
-First seat(E) looks at his hand then passes.
-South, seeing predominately red cards, also passes.
+on this hand, the dealer sits in the North position and turns up the queen of clubs.
+The first seat(E) looks at his hand and then passes.
+South, seeing predominately red cards also passes.
 West does the same.
 The dealer takes the queen and discards the king of spades.
-This gives him a two suited hand and a reasonable chance of making a point.
+This gives him a two-suited hand and a reasonable chance of making a point.

-East seat, having the first lead, starts thing off with the ace of clubs.
+East seat, having the first lead, starts things off with the ace of clubs.
 South can be of no help and plays the 9 of spades.
-West follows suit with the 10 and the dealer/maker takes his first trick using the 9.
+West follows suit with the 10.
+The dealer/maker takes his first trick using the 9.
 One trump is gone.

 Next, the maker takes his second trick using the right.
 Both opponents follow the trump lead, but his partner shows void.
 That is never a good sign.
 It is worthwhile to note here that the right would have been good for a trick at any point in the hand.

 The maker has two tricks, just one more needed for the point.
 Unfortunately, his options are limited.
 He leads the queen of hearts and hopes for the best.
 East correctly ducks, playing the 9 of diamonds.
 South follows suit with the 10.
 West takes the trick using the left.
 5 trump have been played.